CSBiology/TMEA/README.md

 procedure resulting in a functional characterization directly coupled to the thermodynamic characterization of biological responses to system perturbations.

-This package is in an experimental stage, there may be bugs, and some advanced functionality (e.g. producing plots from the result types) are missing (at least at the moment).
+_This package is in an early beta stage, there may be bugs.
+PRs are greatly appreciated!_

 ![](./docs/img/GraphicalAbstract.png)